-The Gardening for the Mind workshops are new this year introducing people to the principles of Mindfulness, how gardening can support and improve our mental wellbeing and, of course, how the two activities blend together.
+The Gardening for the Mind workshops are new in 2018 introducing people to the principles of Mindfulness, how gardening can support and improve our mental wellbeing and, of course, how the two activities blend together.

 Our Gardening for the Mind Workshops are unique; combining the wellbeing benefits of physical activity together with meditation and mindful movement.
 They are open to anyone who cares about their mental health and wants a simple way to nurture themselves as part of their everyday lives.
 It is most likely to appeal in the first instance to someone who is already interested in Mindfulness or Gardening (or both!) but no prior knowledge or experience of either is needed.
 We create a safe supportive space for small groups to cultivate seeds of self-care, connecting with nature, so that they feel nourished in mind, body and soulEach workshop is different as we reflect the seasons with the meditation and the gardening activities, such as mindful movement and planting up a potted planter.